A Purchase Agreement Solidifies Your Sale: Here’s What You Need to Know Before Signing

 With a home sale contingency, the buyer agrees to purchase your home if, and only if, they sell their house first.
 While this may seem like a rational request from a buyer, it is a particularly risky contingency for sellers.

-To avoid this contingency, sellers can make a counteroffer, requesting the buyer remove the stipulation.
+To avoid this contingency, sellers can make a counteroffer, requesting that the buyer remove the stipulation.
 They can also suggest alternatives, such as a bridge loan, or refuse to sign a contract until the buyer secures an offer and closing date on their current property.

 Other contingencies